 Where possible, the ONS may include policy proposals in the published Forward Work Plan.
 However, where there are commercial or other sensitivities, government departments or devolved administrations may make a request that the proposal is not published; ONS considers such requests on their merits.

 ONS does not publish or otherwise make publicly available details of classifications advice in respect of policy proposals, except where they may be discussed in any supplementary article published once a final classification decision has been announced.Back to table of contents

 Office for National Statistics (ONS) will review previous decisions under the following circumstances:

 when new legislation, policy proposals or machinery of government changes impact on the operation of an organisation or on the flows of money to, from or within government

 when there are other changes to the operation of a body that impact on the classification decision

 for public non-financial corporations, ONS may review whether the body continues to pass the 50% market test

-when changes to Eurostat guidance mean that specific classification decisions must be reviewed to ensure they are still compliant
+when changes to international guidance mean that specific classification decisions must be reviewed to ensure they are still compliant

 for decisions that have sizeable impacts (more than £1 billion impact on deficit or £10 billion impact on debt), cases that haven’t been reviewed for one of these reasons may also be reviewed